EDIorg/data-package-best-practices/datapackage-design-BP/offline_data.md

 ### Access

-* Send a storage device and return envelope with prepaid postage to:
+To receive offline data, send a request to support@environmentaldatainitiative.org listing the data package(s) of interest and we'll determine the best mode of delivery.
+If technically feasible, we will stage data on an internet accessible host and will send you a URL when the data are ready for download.
+Otherwise, data will be sent on physical media.
+To receive data on physical media, you will be required to send a storage device of adequate volume to:

 Attn: Mark Servilla
-UNM Biology, Castetter Hall 1480
+UNM Biology, Castetter Hall 1480 MSC03-2020
-MSC03-2020, 219 Yale Blvd NE
-Albuquerque, NM 87131-0001
+219 Yale Blvd NE Albuquerque, NM 87131-0001

-and a copy of the data will be returned.
+We will utilize a delivery service of your choice, however, you will be responsible for all shipping arrangements and fees, including pre-arranging return delivery.

 ### Data package